EigenMax/EigenMax.github.io/_posts/2020-3-19-Totally-Scientific-Guide-To-CSE.md

 As my third year of college starts to wrap up, I decided to reflect on the classes I've taken as a Computer Science major and document my thoughts about them here.
 Hopefully, someday, some UW CSE student will find this and use this as another resource for picking classes.

 For some additional context, I started UW in September 2017, and took my first CSE class in Winter '18.
 Since then, I've taken a total of 13 CSE classes, and maintained a ~3.8 GPA in these classes.
-I'm going to separate these courses in __ categories (Intro, ).
-Feel free to skip around :)
+I'm going to separate these courses in 3 categories (Intro, Cores, and Electives).
+Feel free to look around :)

 # Intro:
 ---